79th Infantry Division (Wehrmacht): Operational history

+On 16 June 1941, orders were issued by OKW for the 79th Infantry Division to be transported to the Eastern Front starting 22 June.

+The Division was assigned to Army Group South for Operation Operation Barbarossa on June 26, 1941.
+From June 1941 until September 1942, the 79th fought in southern Russia.

 Battle of Stalingrad

 In October 1942 from positions in front of the Red Army bridgehead across the Don at Serafimovich to Stalingrad.
 This late weakening of the 6th Army's left flank to replace the serious infantry losses in the Stalingrad city battle contributed to the success of Operation Uranus, as Red Army's northern pincer axis of attack rolled through the 79th's former positions, which were given over to the Romanian 5th Infantry division.

 The division began its attack on Stalingrad on October 17, 1942.
 The fighting in the Red October Tractor Factory was fiercely contended, hall by hall.
 When the Soviet Offensive started on November 19, 1942, the 79th was one of the units trapped in the "kessel" (or cauldron), when it was surrounded on November 24.
 The Sixth Army surrendered on January 31, 1943.
 The division staff, including the Ia (Operations Officer) Oberst Hans Schwanbeck, was flown out of Stalingrad on January 8–9, 1943.
 The division, including its commander, Generalleutnant Alexander von Daniels, surrendered to the Red Army when the German forces capitulated.